helloturbine/turbine-docs/docs/records/purchase_orders.md

 ![Renaming-a-PO-final](https://github.com/helloturbine/turbine-docs/assets/131547338/25ac6b97-2a52-4a79-8462-e662ffec9fa5)

 If you need to edit a line item on a PO, please reach out to your account manager to ensure you have the appropriate permissions and that this is enabled for your organization.

+## Active vs Inactive Purchase Orders

+Purchase Orders in Turbine are classified as either “active” or “inactive”.

+A PO is considered active if one or more line items have not been received.
+Inactive POs have been fully received, as indicated by a receipt.

+Purchase orders can be filtered by status on the index page.